YaribNevarez/app-framework-baremetal/README.md

-# SBS Neural Network
-Implementation of Spike-by-spike neural network for embedded systems
+#  Software framework for bare-metal applications